CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 TIP: Use cycling insoles to improve arch support and increase riding comfort.

+People with wide feet should look for shoes with wide-toe boxes that won’t squeeze their feet.
 This helps avoid numb fingers and improves overall riding comfort.
 Again, read reviews of other customers on the fit.

 Unfortunately, stating the width of indoor cycling shoes is not unified among manufacturers and can be confusing.